sarthak-sarbahi/tech-with-sarthak/linux/linux_basic_commands.md

 ### Superuser permissions

-1. `ssh <server address>`: This command is used to make connection to a remote Linux computer.
+1. `sudo`: This command is used to perform actions that require superuser (admin) permissions.

 ### Creating and changing directories